Settlement permit

 It goes without saying that mere petty violations of the law, such as a parking ticket, do not constitute an opposing reason of public safety or order.
 In contrast, the granting of a settlement permit in the case of a capital crime such as murder would unquestionably be ruled out.

-However, ambiguities exist more in the area between these two extremes.
-Basically, the fact whether you are considered to have a "criminal record" in Germany can be used as an orientation.
+However, there are uncertainties in the area between these two extremes.
+Basically, the fact that you are considered to have a "criminal record" in Germany can be used as a guide.

 Thus, out of consideration remain:

-• Educational measures or disciplinary measures under the Juvenile Court Act
+• Educational measures or correctional measures under the Juvenile Courts Act,

-• Sentences of imprisonment of up to three months suspended and remitted after expiry of the probationary period
+• sentences of up to three months' imprisonment that have been suspended and remitted after expiry of the probation period, and

-• Sentences to fines up to 90 daily rates
+• Convictions to fines of up to 90 daily rates.

-It is important to note that a conviction abroad is just as considerable as a conviction in Germany.
-A conviction abroad can only be disregarded in exceptional cases.
-For example, if the act is not punishable in the FRG, or if the conviction can be attributed to non-legal reasons.
+It is important to note that a conviction abroad is just as relevant as a conviction in Germany.
+This is because a conviction abroad can only be disregarded in exceptional cases.
+For example, if the offense is not punishable in Germany or if the conviction can be attributed to non-constitutional reasons.

-Caution.
-When applying for a settlement permit, truthful information must be provided in this regard.
-Lying in the application constitutes a criminal offense.
-In particular, it should be noted here that in Germany a previous conviction can exist even for a "mere" fine, namely from 91 daily rates.
+Caution!
+When applying for a settlement permit, you must provide truthful information in this regard.
+Lying on your application is a criminal offense.
+In particular, it should be noted here that in Germany you can be considered to have a criminal record even if you have only been fined, namely 91 daily rates or more.

 If investigations are underway against you or you have already been charged, then information must also be provided in this regard in the application procedure.
 This will usually lead to the suspension of the issuance of your settlement permit until the outcome of these proceedings.